George Stanhope, 6th Earl of Chesterfield

-George Stanhope, 6th Earl of Chesterfield, PC (23 May 1805 – 1 June 1866), styled Lord Stanhope until 1815, was a British Tory politician, courtier and race horse owner.
+George Augustus Frederick Stanhope, 6th Earl of Chesterfield, PC (23 May 1805 – 1 June 1866), styled Lord Stanhope until 1815, was a British Tory politician, courtier and race horse owner.
 He served as Master of the Buckhounds under Sir Robert Peel from 1834 to 1835.

 Early life

 Chesterfield was the son of Philip Stanhope, 5th Earl of Chesterfield, and his wife, Lady Henrietta Thynne, daughter of Thomas Thynne, 1st Marquess of Bath.

 He was educated at Eton and Christ Church, Oxford.

 Career

 He succeeded his father in the earldom in 1815 at the age of ten and later took his seat on the Tory benches in the House of Lords.
 He served briefly in the Tory administration of Sir Robert Peel as Master of the Buckhounds from December 1834 to April 1835 and was sworn of the Privy Council in December 1834.

 He was commissioned as Captain of the Burton-on-Trent Troop of the Staffordshire Yeomanry on 29 November 1828, but resigned in 1830.